araobp/virtual-showroom/README.md

 <img src="doc/sample_scene2.jpg" width=600>

+Note: I am not very good at English.
+This README.md was proofread by ChatGPT.

 ## Background

 Showrooms can be costly, but their ROI is unclear.
 Therefore, companies generally aim to achieve semi-automation using Multimodal AI.